Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 \subsubsection{Natal kicks}

-It is believed that BHs and neutron stars generally have nonzero velocity (receive a ``kick'') at birth as a consequence of asymmetric supernova mass ejection and the conservation of momentum~\cite{1994Natur.369..127L}.
+It is believed that BHs and neutron stars generally have nonzero velocity (receive a ``kick'') at birth as a consequence of asymmetric supernova mass ejection and the conservation of momentum~\cite{1994Natur.369..127L,Janka:2013hfa}.
 If that kick exceeds the escape velocity of the host environment, the remnant escapes the gravitational pull of the cluster, and no longer contributes to internal dynamical processes.
 This means that only a fraction $f_{\rm ret}$ of the BHs is retained in the cluster.
-The recoil has been constrained to be a few hundreds of km/s for neutron stars, based on observations of pulsar proper motions in the Milky Way~\cite{Hobbs:2005yx,Kapil:2022blf}.
+The recoil has been constrained to be a few hundreds of $\rm km\, s^{-1}$ for neutron stars, based on observations of pulsar proper motions in the Milky Way~\cite{Hobbs:2005yx,Kapil:2022blf}.
 For BHs, the recoil velocity is highly uncertain~\cite{Mandel:2015eta,Belczynski:2015tba}.
-It is believed, however, that massive stellar cores that directly collapse into heavy BHs obtain little or no kick at birth, due to material falling back onto the newly born compact remnant.
-We calculate the fallback (``fb'') fraction $f_{\rm fb}$ of the ejected supernova mass that falls back onto the BH by implementing Eq.~(19) from Ref.~\cite{Fryer:2011cx} in the case of the delayed core-collapse engine.
-Whenever required, we use the analytic formulae from Ref.~\cite{Hurley:2000pk} to determine the Carbon/Oxygen core mass.
-The BH kick at birth, $v_{\rm kick,0}$, is originally drawn from a Maxwellian distribution with one-dimensional root-mean-square velocity of 265km/s~\cite{Hobbs:2005yx} (in our code, the user can set this parameter to a value different from the default).
-The final natal kick is then determined by $v_{\rm kick}=(1-f_{\rm fb})v_{\rm kick,0}$.
-Note that $f_{\rm fb}$ depends on the ZAMS mass $m_{\rm ZAMS}$ of the progenitor star: it first increases linearly with $m_{\rm ZAMS}$---see Eq.~(2) from Ref.~\cite{Belczynski:2005mr}---until it takes the value $f_{\rm fb}=1$ when $m_{\rm ZAMS}>35$M$_\odot$.
-Thuerefore ``heavy'' BHs with masses above $\sim9M_\odot$ (the exact value of this critical mass depending on metallicity) receive no kick at birth~\cite{Belczynski:2007xg}, and they are easily retained even in light clusters with low escape velocities.
+It is believed, however, that massive stellar cores that directly collapse into heavy BHs receive little or no kick at birth, due to material falling back onto the newly born compact remnant.